-Assuming sufficiently specific direction from the Commission upon reopening in approving a contract payment reduction approach, the IPA believes that this contract development process should be followed for the development and adoption of any necessary REC delivery contract amendments.
-After the development of a uniform REC delivery contract amendment (or amendments, given the variance in REC delivery contract forms) reflecting the Commission's determinations on the issues outlined above, the IPA does not believe that the Commission need to take further action before both Buyer and Seller would execute, and ultimately have their relationship governed by, that amendment, although the Agency is open to other options (including
+Having received sufficiently specific direction from the Commission upon reopening in approving a contract payment deferral approach, the IPA will follow this contract development process for the development and adoption of any necessary REC delivery contract amendments.
+In accordance with its commitments made in Docket 19-0995 and the Commission's order, the Agency will target August 31, 2021, for finalization of the amendments, which will reflect the Commission's determinations on the issues outlined above.
+As implicit in the Commission's ruling approving the IPA's proposal, the Commission does not need to take further action before both Buyer and Seller would execute, and ultimately have their relationship governed by, that amendment.